sipeed/MaixPy_DOC/docs/maixpy/en/develop_kit_board/maix_amigo.md

 ## Get started

 MaixAmigo also uses MaixPy to get started with AIoT.
-Due to the particularity of the hardware, please use MaixPy after [Configure amigo hardware](https://github.com/sipeed/MaixPy_scripts/blob/master/board/config_maix_amigo.py).
+Due to the particularity of the hardware, please use MaixPy after [Configure amigo hardware](https://github.com/sipeed/MaixPy_scripts/blob/master/board/config_maix_amigo.py)(If not configured, the photos taken by the camera will be noisy) .

 Before development, we need to understand and prepare related tools to reduce the pitfalls we have to follow because of insufficient preparation.